FlauschBert/scored/README.md

 ## Client authentication
 ### User and password
 #### Initial authentication and token generation
-Before any high score information can be sent to the server the client has to authenticate with a unique user and password.
+Before any high score information can be sent to the server the client has to authenticate with user and password.
 This has to be done with the `AUTH10` command followed by username and hashed password:
 `AUTH10|u8x:<512 bit hash of password>|u8:<length in bytes>|u8x:<username>`.

 The answer is a unique token generated out of user, password and random information:
 `TOKN10|u8x:<512 bit hash of token>`.
-The token can be generated only once for a given user.
-If the user sends the same username and password hash combination as before the token once generated is returned again.
+A new token can be generated only once for a given user.
+If the user sends the same username and password hash combination again the token once generated is returned.
 If the same user tries to generate a token again with another password hash the command is rejected with the error:
-`STAT10|003`.
+Error auth request rejected: `STAT10|003`.
 The maximum length of the name of the username is 256 bytes.
 Longer names are cut off.

 For all later operations the token is used.
 The token should be saved by the client and used for all operations.

-A token can be created (initially or by removal and recreation) or retrieved only all 15 minutes by the client to avoid flooding the database with new entries and to avoid hitting a used password with brute force checks.
+A token can be created (initially or by removal and recreation) or retrieved only all 15 minutes by the client to avoid flooding the database with new entries and to avoid hitting a used password with brute force attacks.
 The client is identified by the IP address (peer).
 If the timeout is underrun the error is returned:
 Error timeout underrun: `STAT10|002`.

 The server allows only a certain command queue depth at once to avoid flooding the memory.
-If the command queue depth is too deep the stream is simply dropped instantly.
-It would be the same as if the connection gets broken.
+If the command queue depth is too deep the stream is dropped instantly.
+For the client it behaves the same as if the connection gets broken.

 #### Changing the password
 If the client wants to change the password of a user the command `RETH10` has to be used: